spacecodee/inventory-to-csv/README.md

 - **Table visualization** with configurable columns
 - **Real-time search** by name, internal code, barcode, or brand
 - **Configurable pagination** (10, 20, or 50 products per page) with numbered page buttons
+- **Multi-Select Bulk Deletion**: Select multiple products with checkboxes for bulk deletion with confirmation
 - **Column Sorting**: Click any column header to sort ascending/descending with visual indicators
 - **Advanced Filtering**: Expandable filter panel with:
   - Text filters for name, category, brand, internal code, barcode